PBertinJohannet/Lisaa/README.md

-# Eptx
+# Lisaa

-A interpreter for a programming language.
+Lisaa is surely an acronym

+The lisaa language is a simple scripting language featuring static typing.

 # Usage